Call for Nominations to Serve on the Board

 Would you like to help develop the ARA’s role and policy direction?

 Are you a records manager, conservator, archive educator, archivist or affiliate member looking use your skills and experience in a wider context and gain wider knowledge of our sector at strategic level?
 Keen to develop your general and budget management skills?
 How about influencing the management and direction of your professional body?
 Or, frankly speaking, do you think the ARA can and should be doing things better?
 If your answer to the above is ‘yes’, then why not stand for election to the ARA Board?

-Our (annual) elections to the ARA Board take place at the Annual General Meeting (AGM).
-This year’s AGM is on 9 May 2018 in London.
-This year there are elections for Chair, Vice Chair, Treasurer, Honorary Secretary and three places on the ARA Board.
-See below on how to apply.
+Our annual elections to the ARA Board take place at the Annual General Meeting (AGM).
+This year’s AGM is on 18 June 2021 and will be held online.
+This year there are elections for Chair, Vice Chair, Honorary Secretary, Honorary Treasurer and three places on the ARA Board as elected Board Trustees.
+Although we have existing Board members standing for election you are still entitled to stand for election.
+See below for information on how to stand.

 What does the Board do?

 The Board oversees all aspects of the Association’s work.
 Individually, Board members are responsible for setting the ARA’s direction and overseeing the various activities, groups, sections, nations and regions that make up the ARA.
 Together the Board, officers and members are working on more projects, with more partners and are making more impact than ever before.
 The ARA is an increasingly powerful advocate for our sector and the Board oversight and direction of our programmes and policies ensures we have our priorities right and that our members’ voice is heard.

 A key point of information: members of the Board (except the Chair) serve three years before either standing down or seeking re-election.
 So you will need to be able to manage at least a three-year commitment.
 The Board usually meets eight times a year.
 Currently all meetings are via MS Teams.
 In normal circumstances four meetings are face to face and are held across the UK and Ireland.